jdb/jdb.github.com/functional.rst

    Pi ~ 3.140128

 In your opinion, which style fits the job best?
-I would say the procedural style is a sequence of tiny operation, without much structure.
-The functional style cleanly analyzes the problem into simpler bits whose integration solve the problem .
+I would say the procedural style is a sequence of small operation, without much structure.
+The functional style better split the problem into simpler bits whose integration solve the problem .

 Better performance through *lazyness*
 -------------------------------------

-For the brave and curious, when comparing the performance of the two solutions, we hit a problem which is an opportunity to present the Python magic called *generator*.
+When comparing the performance of the two solutions, we hit a problem which is an opportunity to present the Python magic called *generator*.
 Let's execute the script with 200 000, one million and five million points in the sample:

 .. sourcecode:: sh